cbmira01/Ollama-for-SQL-Server/Docs/TESTING.md

    - Set SQL Server and its agent to a running state.
 Note the process ID of the `SQL Server` service.

 2. **Recreate Assembly Links**
-   - Run `Script30` to recreate the CLR assembly and function links.
+   - Run the 'Relink CLR assembly' deployment step from the Deployement Manager.

 3. **Attach Debugger**
    - Open Visual Studio's **Debug** menu.